peterkhe1999/CheatSheet/OSEP/README.md

 The **HKEY_USERS** registry hive always exists and contains the content of all user HKEY_CURRENT_USER registry hives split by their respective SIDs.

-As part of our download cradle, use PowerShell to resolve a registry key.
+As part of our download cradle, we can use PowerShell to resolve a registry key.
 But the HKEY_USERS registry hive is not automatically mapped.
-=>
-Map it with the **New-PSDrive** commandlet by specifying a name, the PSProvider as "Registry", and Root as "HKEY_USERS".
+=> Map the HKEY_USERS registry hive with the **New-PSDrive**

 The HKEY_USERS hive contains the hives of all users on the computer, including SYSTEM and other local service accounts, which we want to avoid.